morganwdavis/dns-blackhole/README.md

 **Tired of Annoying Ads and Privacy-Invading Trackers?
 Here's How to Take Control**

 Are you frustrated with pop-up ads in your browser or ads cluttering news articles?
 Not to mention those pesky privacy-invading trackers?
 You're not alone -- but the good news is, you don't have to put up with them.
+The best news: browsing web pages gets significantly faster!

 ## First Protect Your Browser